m0xpd/YuSynth-VCA-for-Eurorack/README.md

 # YuSynth-VCA-for-Eurorack

-A Eurorack Version of Yves Usson's 'Simple VCA'
+**A Eurorack Version of Yves Usson's 'Simple VCA'**

-This repository contains design files for my Eurorack version of Yves Usson's 'Simple VCA' circuit: http://yusynth.net/Modular/EN/VCA/index.html which has been described in a stripboard implemementation on Eddy Bergman's Synth DIY site: https://www.eddybergman.com/2020/04/synthesizer-build-part-29-vca-yusynth_25.html
+This repository contains design files for my Eurorack version of Yves Usson's 'Simple VCA' circuit: http://yusynth.net/Modular/EN/VCA/index.html

+which has been described in a stripboard implemementation on Eddy Bergman's Synth DIY site: https://www.eddybergman.com/2020/04/synthesizer-build-part-29-vca-yusynth_25.html

-Yves (and Eddy) describe how the circuit can be constructed in a.c. or d.c. coupled versions; the d.c. coupled version (which should use LINEAR potentiometers) is useful for handling CV signals, whereas the a.c. coupled version (which should use LOGARTHMIC 'A' potentiometers) is the standard version for handling audio signals.
+Yves (and Eddy) describe how the circuit can be constructed in a.c. or d.c. coupled versions; the d.c. coupled version (which should use LINEAR 'B' potentiometers) is useful for handling CV signals, whereas the a.c. coupled version (which should use LOGARTHMIC 'A' potentiometers) is the standard version for handling audio signals.